DishaDewangan/takeUbackward/README.md

 ---

 ### **Overview**
 TakeUBackward is a React-based responsive quiz app offering questions on both old (COBOL, FORTRAN, BASIC) and modern (JavaScript) programming languages.
 The name is a playful twist on the educational platform "TakeUForward," which focuses on modern tech, while TakeUBackward challenges users with quizzes from older programming languages.
-The app includes 10 questions covering both old and modern languages.
+This app includes 10 questions covering both old and modern languages.

 ---